Hatchimals hatch into duds for some on Christmas

 The toy "hatches" from an egg when children knock, tap, or rub on the shell after about 30 minutes of playtime.
 The Hatchimal inside responds with lights and sounds and eventually hatches into a creature kids can talk and engage with.

-Unhappy customers are airing their frustrations with the toy on Twitter.
+"Unfortunately, with toys that incorporate a high level of technology, there are also some cases where the product may not perform as well as expected," said a spokesperson for Spin Master, Hatchimals' parent company.
+"We are committed to doing everything possible to resolve these issues."

-Although parent company Spin Master is urging customers to contact them via direct message on Twitter, tweets show it's been difficult to get a response from the brand.
+But unhappy customers continue to air their frustrations with the toy on Twitter.

 "I have been calling [the company] for 2 days.
 It keeps telling me to call back later. #Hatchimals is a dud & store won't take it back," tweeted Jessica Brown.